Information for Staff

-- Ask to speak with the Duty Officer.
+- Ask to speak with the Triage and Assessment Counsellor.

-- Please inform the Duty officer of what your concerns are about the particular student.
+- Please inform the Triage and Assessment Counsellor of what your concerns are about the particular student.
 Your conversation is Confidential.
 However, if a student is at risk of harming themselves or another person then risk overrides the needs for confidentiality.

-- The Duty officer will talk you through what steps you can take or what they will do as follow up.
+- The Triage and Assessment Counsellor will talk you through what steps you can take or what they will do as follow up.

 Inappropriate, concerning or threatening student behaviour